GoDevOp/land-use-public-comment/proxy/PHP/README.md

 The proxy consists of the following files:
 * proxy.config: This file contains the configuration settings for the proxy.
 This is where you will define all the resources that will use the proxy.
 * proxy.php: The actual proxy application.
 In most cases you will not need to modify this file.

+Other useful files in the repo:
+* .htaccess: This file is an example Apache web server file which includes recommended file filtering.
+* proxy-verification.php: Useful testing page if you have installation problem.

+Files created by the proxy:
 * proxy.sqlite: This file is created dynamically after proxy.php runs.
-This file support rate metering.
+This file supports rate metering.
-* proxy_log_xml.log:  This file by default is dynamically created after the proxy.php runs.
-* proxy_log_json.log:  This file is dynamically created after the proxy.php runs, if the proxy code is changed to use JSON in the proxy.config.
+* proxy_log.log: This file is created when the proxy.php runs (and logging is enabled).

 ##Requirements